Highlighting Black Maternal Health Week: The Risks of Chronic Hypertension during PregnancyBy Dr. Lea Porche

 In the three months after delivery, often known as the “fourth trimester” a woman’s body is recovering and going through a series of physiologic changes.
 This is a critical opportunity for providers to look back on their patients’ pregnancies and evaluate them for any potential complications or future conditions.
 Especially in cases of women with hypertension, which can lead to long-term and severe health issues, providers can use this time to ensure that their patients have access to primary care and that any barriers to being seen on a regular basis are addressed.

-Remember, undiagnosed means untreated—so be sure to see your provider today to ensure your blood pressure is within a healthy range so that we can help optimize your health before, during and after a pregnancy.
+Remember, undiagnosed means untreated—so be sure to see your provider today to ensure your blood pressure is within a healthy range so that we can help optimize your health before, during, and after pregnancy.